Artur Szpilka: Szpilka vs. Kownacki

-About a year and a half after the Wilder fight, Szpilka made his comeback in New York against compatriot Adam Kownacki.
-Kownacki was in control for most of the fight, dropping Szpilka and subsequently getting a TKO victory in the fourth round.
-His next fight was against American Dominick Guinn, whom he defeated by Unanimous Decision.
+Szpilka vs. Wach

 After that, Szpilka had another all-Polish main event, this time against former heavyweight world title challenger Mariusz Wach.
 Szpilka was visibly smaller and was hit flush several times, and at times the fight seemed like it was going to be stopped.
 However, in the end he succeeded in edging out Wach by a tiny margin and won by split decision.

+Szpilka vs. Chisora

 On 20 July 2019, Szpilka fought former world title challenger Derek Chisora.
 In what was expected to be an action-packed and entertaining fight, Chisora managed to make easy work out of the Pole and knocked him out in the second round.
-In 2020 Szpilka moved down to cruiserweight and won his first fight against Serhiy Radchenko by way of majority decision.
+On March 7, 2020, Szpilka moved down to Cruiserweight and won his first fight against Serhiy Radchenko by way of majority decision.

+Szpilka vs. Rozanski

+Spilka returned to Heavyweight to face Lukasz Rozanski, on May 30, 2021, for the newly created and vacant WBC Bridgerweight Title.
+He lost the bout via KO in the first round.
+Despite dropping Rozanski moments into the round, Szpilka himself would be knocked down three times by Rozanski, with the third and final knockdown rendering him unable to continue.
+Szpilka has not fought in professional Boxing since this loss, instead transitioning to Mixed Martial Arts, where he currently holds a 5-1 record.